 The input stars in this simulation are based on the USNO-A2.0 catalog of the Northern SNAP field.
 We point the telescope at RA=270 degrees, Dec=+67 degrees, and then consider only the eastern quadrant of the detector.
 We include all stars with B and R magnitudes brighter than 18.0, in a one-degree box around the center of the eastern quadrant (RA=271.28, Dec=67.0).
+That yields about 1840 stars.
+We assign a spectral type to each star based on its (B-R) color from the USNO-A2.0 catalog.

-Figure 0 2 A realistic model of the East Quadrant of the focal plane.
+Figure 4-2 A realistic model of the East Quadrant of the focal plane.
 The CCD chips are each covered by four optical filters, while each IR chip has a single filter.